FutureSharks/rpi-weather-display/README.md

 There is also a CAD model of an enclosure that can be 3D printed: [enclosure.stl](enclosure.stl)

-It currently supports 2 weather providers, they are both free but signup is required to get the necessary API key:
+Currently 2 weather providers are supported.
+They are both free but signup is required to get the necessary API key:

 - [openweathermap.org/api](https://openweathermap.org/api)
 - [tomorrow.io/weather-api](https://www.tomorrow.io/weather-api/)